-Golden Globes 2022: The nominees in full
+Golden Globes 2022: The winners and nominees

 - Mare of Easttown

-- The Underground Railroad
+- WINNER: The Underground Railroad

 Best actress in a limited series or TV movie